-A number of the Camino organizations supported by the campaign to ‘Keep the Camino Alive’ have written to us expressing their thanks for the donation.
-As you can read below, for a number of them the donation helped to keep them “alive” and ready to serve pilgrims again when the Camino opens.
+A number of the Camino organizations supported by the Canadian Company of Pilgrims fundraising campaigns have written to us expressing their thanks for the donation.
+As you can read below, for a number of them the donation helped to keep them alive and ready to serve pilgrims.

 From Mónica in Ideas Peregrinas in Tui, Camino Portuguese : 11th September, 2021

 We think a lot about the pilgrims who now live far from the Camino de Santiago.

 The distance makes it even more necessary to know how things are around here and sometimes, one suffers further from the camino.
 I’ll tell you how this year has been.

 In June a flood of Spanish pilgrims arrived, people interested in making the way but most without experience and August was a month with a significant increase.

 We worked a lot but because the pilgrims we had this year needed more attention, it was almost like taking care of 3 people.
 Because some had not experience or information and then because of the covid situation because until a couple of weeks ago, we could only reserve 30% of the shared rooms.
 Being careful is the most important thing, so it was a difficult task not to mix people.